-An off-beat film for those who prefer their romance in a non-standard form.
-It is not my cup of tea, but it is a brilliantly executed film by some creative people.
+The Princess Bride is an off-beat film for those who prefer their romance in a non-standard form.
+This kind of film is not my cup of tea, but I enjoyed it.
+It is a brilliantly executed film by some creative people and excellent actors.

-As a fun but traditional sarcastic riff on traditional romance, critics loved it (97% on Rotten Tomatoes).
+As a fun but traditional sarcastic riff on traditional action-adventure romance, critics loved it.
+It score was 97% on Rotten Tomatoes.
 The public was less impressed; it grossed only $31 million.

 Director: Matthew Vaughn.

 Based on a 1999 book by Neil Gaiman.